Colby-England/cs_467_arcore/README.md

 Eric G.  - Just doing an initial check in - confirm end to end process.
 Eric G.  - And a branch and PR request.
+Eric G. - Just add #1zgbwzc to the commite message to see what happens in Clickup